 (I’ve also made this bread into an Oatmeal Version by substituting some of the whole-wheat flour with oat flour I made by whirring some whole oats in my *electric Coffee Grinder to make oat flour with delicious results!)

 Huge Shortcut: Weighing Instead Of Measuring Flour

-Now that takes lots of time when there’s several cups of flour such as when making bread.
+Measuring the flour takes lots of time when there’s several cups of flour for making bread.
 Then one of my dear FB friends told me she measures the flour once and then WEIGHS it instead. (gasp) Why, that’s BRILLIANT!

 So I totally do that now too.
 I have a kitchen scale that includes the tare function to zero out the weight of the container sitting on it.
 This is now one of my most valuable tools in bread-making shortcuts!

-Spooning all that flour into the cup & then scraping it off & dumping it in over & over takes way more time than taring my empty coffee can and just dumping the flour in until it weighs what I’ve noted on my recipe.
+Spooning all that flour into the cup & then scraping it off & dumping it in over & over takes way more time than just taring my empty coffee can and dumping flour in until it weighs what I’ve noted on my recipe.